pmq20/node-packer/node/doc/api/cli.md

 Node.js comes with a variety of CLI options.
 These options expose built-in debugging, multiple ways to execute scripts, and other helpful runtime options.

-To view this documentation as a manual page in your terminal, run `man node`.
+To view this documentation as a manual page in a terminal, run `man node`.

 ## Synopsis